Kreswell/kreswell.github.io/_posts/Scratch.md

 Having ADHD means having days, or even whole weeks, when I know I need to get things done, I have every intention of getting things done, but nothing gets done.

 One of the most important things that I've recently come to understand about ADHD is that there's always a reason why I'm procrastinating.
 And the reason isn't "because I'm a slacker."
 There is some specific hang-up that's stopping me from moving forward.
 Identifying what exactly the problem is can be very difficult.
 And it often still takes me a while to realize that I've fallen into an "avoidance rut."
 But it's been such a breakthrough for me to understand that, if I'm procrastinating, I need to step back and try to pin down exactly what the hang-up is.
-Just trying to force myself to "buckle down" (as my dad would put it) is only going to .
+Trying to force myself to just "buckle down" (as my dad would put it) is only going to push me more into avoidance.